 Individual behaviour plans are drafted and shared amongst all those working with the child.
-It will be consistently applied by the whole team and shared with Heath House staff.
+It will be consistently applied by the whole team and shared with Heath House staff, parents and carers.
 Children whose behaviour is a regular cause for concern will be additionally monitored on the behaviour watch list.